Rohithsairayapati26/5C-network-computer-vision-brain-MRI-assignment-/README.md

 # Brain Metastasis Segmentation

 This repository contains code for brain metastasis segmentation using MRI images.
-We implemented two deep learning architectures: Nested U-Net (U-Net++) and Attention U-Net, and developed a web application with FastAPI and Streamlit to visualize segmentation results.
+We implemented two deep learning architectures: Nested U-Net (U-Net++), and developed a web application with FastAPI and Streamlit to visualize segmentation results.

 ## Table of Contents
 - [Data Preprocessing](#data-preprocessing)